CDC director announces organization shake-up aimed at speed

-NEW YORK (AP) — The head of nation’s top public health agency on Wednesday announced a shake-up of the organization, intended to make it more nimble.
+NEW YORK (AP) — The head of the nation’s top public health agency on Wednesday announced a shake-up of the organization, intended to make it more nimble.

 The planned changes at the Centers for Disease Control and Prevention — CDC leaders call it a “reset”— come amid ongoing criticism of the agency’s response to COVID-19, monkeypox and other public health threats.
 The changes include internal staffing moves and steps to speed up data releases.